lukaszmadrzynski/Website-Update/content/pages/ecotours/forever-walk.md

           Geographic**.
 Immerse yourself in the very landscapes and cultural encounters

-          that captivated the world in this celebrated documentary series, experiencing
+          that captivated the world in this celebrated documentary series.

-          China's beauty firsthand.
+          Experience China's beauty firsthand on this unforgettable journey through Yunnan's stunning natural and cultural wonders.